 I had one friend who showed up at my house every Saturday morning to go for a run.
 It helped me physically, and I knew I could always count on her to show up.

 Grief is a long journey that doesn’t end after a few weeks or months.
 Many of the people I’ve worked with who are grieving say that the second year is worse than the first.
 That’s partly because friends and family expect them to ‘get over it’ and people just sort of forget about it.

 For the person who is grieving, this can feel like a second loss; the loss of friends and family who – until now – have shared a tender grief with them.
 Even if you have to put it on your calendar as a reminder, continue to check in on holidays, birthdays and any random day after the first year to let your friend know you remember their loss and continue to stand by their side.

-To this day, nine year later, I love it when someone says they thought of Brandon, or something reminded them of him.
+To this day, nine years later, I love it when someone says they thought of Brandon, or something reminded them of him.
 Often we’re afraid to speak the dead person’s name because we’re afraid of reminding the grieving person of the sad event.
-I guarantee you, the friend hasn’t forgotten about their loss, but they will be happy to know you’ve remembered.
+I guarantee you, the friend hasn’t forgotten about their loss, and they will be happy to know you’ve remembered.

 “Listening with an open heart that isn’t calculating the next best thing to say is a beautiful gift to a friend who is grieving.”

-The other aspect of this is to be sensitive to events that might make your friend uncomfortable, for example, if a spouse dies and you invite them to a couple’s party.
+The other aspect of helping a grieving friend is to be sensitive to events that might make them uncomfortable.
+For example, if a spouse dies and you invite them to a couple’s party.
 Depending on many factors, they may or may not feel ready to attend.
-But you can always extend the invitation and express awareness they might not be ready, but wanted to include them regardless.
+But you can always extend the invitation and express awareness they might not be ready but wanted to include them regardless.

 No matter what you do or how much you want to be the perfect friend, you’re not in charge of your friends’ experience.
 He or she has their own path to travel.
 This might include bouts of isolation, depression, anger, or denial.
 And, unfortunately, these might be directed at you.